palderman/DataSciAg/syllabus.md

 ## Grading Policies

-Grading for this course will revolve around a combination of assignments (60%) and practical quizzes (40%).
+Grading for this course will revolve around a combination of assignments (72%), practical quizzes (24%), and a cumulative final exam (4%)

-There will be 12 equally weighted assignments.
+There will be 12 equally-weighted assignments.
 Problems will be graded as follows:

 * Produces the correct answer using the requested approach: 100%
 * Generally uses the right approach, but a minor mistake results in an incorrect